jamesisaac/JamesiHttpCacheBundle/Resources/doc/index.md

 =====================

-This bundle makes two changes to Symfony2's default HTTP cache (currently supporting Symfony 2.1 and 2.2):
+This bundle makes two changes to Symfony2's default HTTP cache (currently supporting Symfony versions 2.1 to 2.2):

 * Allows parts of a view to be cached through ESI, even if the master response has a "private" Cache-Control header (Symfony2 will be default force the entire response to be public).
 This replicates the ``sf_cache_key`` behaviour of Symfony of 1.4 which allowed for easy partial caching.
+  (**Important**: Use release 0.1.1 if you want this feature.
+It has been removed from later versions, as Symfony now supports it out of the box).
 * Makes it possible to use ESI within JSON responses

 **Disclaimer**: Please only use this bundle if you have a solid understanding